 Dairy’s Innovation Engine

-Despite the pervasive believe that this is a spuds-only state, there’s more to Idaho than potatoes.
+Despite the pervasive belief that this is a spuds-only state, there’s more to Idaho than potatoes.
 Dairy production is actually Idaho’s number one agricultural commodity; in 2018 it accounted for 31 percent of Idaho’s agricultural value – worth $2.38 billion dollars – according to the United States Department of Agriculture.
 As it stands, Idaho is the third largest producer of dairy in the country.
 But Idaho also is home to something even more valuable: some of the brightest, most diligent and inspiring students in the world.

 For Eric Bastian and Owen McDougal, these students are Idaho’s real gems.
 Bastian is the director of the Western Dairy Center and the vice president of Innovation Partnerships at Dairy West.
 McDougal is a professor and the chair of Boise State’s chemistry department.
 Together, they have been working to ensure that Boise State students are prepared to lead the Idaho dairy production industry of the future through the BUILD program.